 The past month (or Mensis in both Latin and Old Seosten, apparently) had been… incredibly busy.
 Katarin had learned enough to know he could trust Haiden Moon, as well as a lot of other things about all that was going on.
 But this was the first time they’d returned to this particular conversation about the language similarities.
 It had come up again since the three of them had eavesdropped on the orders being given to this same group minutes before ambushing them.

 The last of that patrol that had stood in their way fell into two bisected halves, revealing Larissa in her water-form.
 Her arm was raised, a water-whip extending from her hand.
 It was that whip, a whip made of water, that had cut the Stranger in half lengthwise with a single lash.

-She paused there like that, obviously taking in the rush of pleasure as her indigo aura flared up before speaking.
+She paused there like that, obviously taking in the rush of pleasure as her pink aura flared up before speaking.
 “When I first got here, I thought they were speaking some indecipherable alien language.
 Turns out, it was just Latin.”
 Pausing, the woman added with a briefly thoughtful frown, “I guess I really should’ve paid more attention to that class back when I was in school.”

 “English has got a lot of other languages influences in it though,” Katarin mused as his eyes scanned the field for any more potential threats.
 “How does that work?”